This post may contain affiliate links. For more information, read my disclosure policy.

 No. Just NO. Please.
 For the love of cookies do not substitute margarine (or light butter or a butter substitute) when the recipe calls for butter.
 In fact, if you want a baking recipe to turn out you can almost never substitute anything for the specific butter called for.
 You can try, but the recipe will be different and may fail.

 Yup, it’s true.
 I freeze butter all the time.
 Whenever Challenge sends me a shipment, I freeze it knowing I cannot possibly use it all before it expires.
 I used to buy butter in bulk at Costco and freeze it as well.
-I bake way more than the average person so if a normal person was to buy bulk butter at Costco it might not last until they’re able to use it.
+I bake way more than the average person so if a regular person was to buy bulk butter at Costco it might not last until they’re able to use it.
 Freeze it to increase the longevity of the butter!
 Then you’ll always have affordable real butter!

 Now that you know how which butter to use, be sure to learn how to soften butter or check out all of my baking tips!